Isaac S. Catlin: Legal and political career

 After the war, Catlin returned to the practice of law in Owego before moving to Brooklyn and establishing a legal career there.
 He was elected the district attorney of Tioga County in 1865 and six years later, in 1871, formed a law partnership in Brooklyn with his brother-in-law, Benjamin F. Tracy.
 That same year, he became an Assistant Attorney for the Eastern District of New York.
 He worked as a criminal defense lawyer and served as legal counsel for the Kings County Sheriff for nine years.
 In 1877 he was elected Kings County District Attorney and was re-elected to that position in 1880.
 Catlin was also involved in politics; he was a Republican except for a period from 1888 to 1896, when he identified as a "Cleveland Democrat".
 He ran for Mayor of the City of Brooklyn in 1885 but was unsuccessful.
 He turned down nominations to run for Congress in 1893 and for Lieutenant Governor of New York on the Democratic ticket in 1896.

 At the outbreak of the Spanish–American War in 1898, Catlin volunteered for military duty but was turned down due to his advanced age.
 He instead visited Cuba and the Philippines and wrote widely published reports on the situations in those areas.
 His son, George de Grasse Catlin, served in the U.S. Army during the war and rose to the rank of captain.

 In his later years, Catlin split his time between homes in Brooklyn and Owego.
 He was a member of the New York Society of Colonial Wars.
-In January 1916 he suffered a stroke and died a week later, on January 19, at his apartment in Brooklyn's Hotel St. George.
+In January 1916 he had a stroke and died a week later, on January 19, at his apartment in Brooklyn's Hotel St. George.
 Aged 80 at his death, he was buried at Arlington National Cemetery in Arlington County, Virginia.